Tasty๐ŸฐTechโšกBytes

 May 2026

 Consider a textbook example: a coding agent opens a PR adding a credit transfer endpoint.
 The code checks the sender's balance, validates it's sufficient, then executes the transfer.
-Every line is correct.
+Every line looks correct.
 The linter passes.
 Tests pass.
-The AI reviewer sees proper validation logic.
-Static scanners find nothing wrong with the code.
+The AI code reviewer sees proper validation logic.
+Static scanners find nothing wrong.

 Prerequisites

-• โ–ธA Pensar account and API key (grab one from the Console under Settings โ†’ CI/CD)
+• โ–ธA Pensar account and API key (Settings โ†’ CI/CD in the Console)

 • โ–ธA CI pipeline you want to protect